Liza Kittle, President

 Liza played an integral part in the development of Women of the Vine, a multi-faceted, Christ-centered women's ministry in her local church and has served in various roles in this vibrant, growing ministry.
-She has also represented her church as a delegate to the North Georgia Annual Conference for the past four years.
+She has also represented her church as a delegate to the North Georgia Annual Conference for the past eight years.

 Liza considers it a tremendous blessing to become the new president of the RENEW Network.
 "I continue to be amazed at how God calls and prepares each of us for unique roles of service during our faith journeys.
 God has given me a heart for the women of the United Methodist Church and it is such a privilege to be a part of this new vision of ministry for the RENEW Network.
 It is my fervent prayer that women all across our denomination and beyond will be encouraged, equipped, and enabled to pursue God's calling on their lives through a variety of fruitful, Christ-centered women's ministries."